-Achalasia is a rare disorder of the esophagus, the tube that carries food from the throat to the stomach.
+Achalasia – Achalasia is a rare autoimmune disease in which the immune system mistakenly attacks the esophagus, the tube that carries food from the throat to the stomach.
 It is characterized by impaired ability to push food down toward the stomach (peristalsis), failure of the ring-shaped muscle at the bottom of the esophagus, the lower esophageal sphincter (LES), to relax.
 It is the contraction and relaxation of the sphincter that moves food through the tube.

 The exact cause of achalasia is not known.
 Some clinical researchers suspect that the condition may be caused by the degeneration of a group of nerves located in the chest (Auerbach’s plexus).
 It is believed that there may be a rare, inherited form of achalasia, but this is not yet well understood at this time.

 Achalasia is a rare disorder that typically affects adults between the ages of 25 and 60 years.
 However, this disorder may occur at any age, including during childhood.
 Achalasia affects males and females in equal numbers except in cases that appear to reflect an inherited form.
 In those cases, it appears that males are twice as likely as females to be diagnosed with this disorder.

 Symptoms of the following disorders can be similar to those of achalasia.
 Comparisons may be useful for a differential diagnosis: